We all must answer one day to our God, the Creator of the universe and all that is in it!

 What a bold statement from our Lord Jesus Christ!

-Man’s own attempts at goodness are not even close to pleasing God.
 In fact, it takes man in the other direction, and it’s disgusting in God’s eyes (remember Isa 64:6).

-The root of the problem is this: how can a sinful man be
+The root of the problem is this: HOW can a sinful person be justified before a perfectly holy and righteous God?!!

 This question should be part of our preaching of the Gospel!

-Hab 1:13a Your eyes are too pure to approve evil, And You cannot look on wickedness with favor.
+Hab 1:13a Your eyes are too pure to approve evil,

 Don’t believe me??
 Then look up all these passages for yourself.
 (Gen 8:21, Job 14:4,15:14-16, Psa 51:5,58:3, Joh 3:18,36, Rom 5:12, Eph 2:3)